ProtoThis/python-synology/README.rst

         dsm_version=6,
     )

-``device_token`` should be added when using a two-step authentication account, otherwise DSM will ask to login with a One Time Password (OTP) and requests will fail.
+``device_token`` should be added when using a two-step authentication account, otherwise DSM will ask to login with a One Time Password (OTP) and requests will fail (see the login section for more details).

 ``dsm_version`` (support 5 or 6): 5 will use old DSM API to gather volumes and disks informations (from DSM 5.x versions).